sidiousvic/sidious.pizza/posts/fa-equals-kfo.md

 ## A slight impediment

-Unfortunately, you can't fuck about too much before [pining for the fjords](https://www.youtube.com/watch?v=4vuW6tQ0218).
-When the value of `Fa` exceeds a certain threshold, the amount of finding out collapses.
+Unfortunately, you can't fuck about too much before unaliving yourself.
+Therefore, the value of `Fa` exceeds a certain threshold, the amount of finding out collapses.

-We must incorporate into the formula a limit to account for a scenario where excessive fucking about (denoted as `Fmax`) results in being _ded_.
+We must incorporate into the formula a limit to account for a scenario where excessive fucking about (denoted as `Fmax`) results in no more you.

 The modified formula is as follows,